rushvora/PTCGPRerollManager/README.md

 <br />

 # TODO :

-- Wait for a better 2 star filter from Arturo'bot to create forum post in another or the same forum channel as for gp when a 2 Star appears in webhook

-- Help to remove friends easily by exporting a list of all the GP account id you're eligible

-- Make a command to remove you from the eligibles in a gp in case you were active but verifying gp at this time ( :'( dw it happened to all of us )

 - Filter out all the potentiel banwords from the user generated list and remove then, at this time it only filters special characters